 The brain and spinal cord make up the CNS, where all vital functions of the body are controlled.
 The brain is the center of thought, memory, and emotion.
-It controls the 5 senses, which include smell, touch, taste, hearing, and sight.
+It controls the 5 senses, which are smell, touch, taste, hearing, and sight.
 It also controls movement and other basic body functions, including consciousness, heartbeat, circulation, and breathing.
 The spinal cord is made up of nerves that carry information from the body to the brain and from the brain to the body.

 This section covers craniopharyngioma that occurs in children.
-For information about craniopharyngioma in adults, read the guide to brain tumors.
+For information about craniopharyngioma in adults, read the guide to adult brain tumors.

 Looking for More of an Introduction?

 If you would like more of an introduction, explore these related items.
-Please note these links will take you to other sections on Cancer.Net:
+Please note that these links will take you to another section on Cancer.Net:

 Find a Doctor.
 Search for a specialist in your local area using this free database of doctors from the American Society of Clinical Oncology (ASCO).